99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

   - connections to AWS CodeCommit repos with IAM user, configure Git credentials for CodeCommit in the IAM console
   to get access:
     - Generate HTTPS Git credentials.
-    - Generate new SSH keys and associate the PUBLIC SSH key to each of your developer's IAM user.!!
+    - Generate new SSH keys and associate the PUBLIC SSH key to each of your developer's IAM user.

 <img width="50" alt="image" src="https://github.com/99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/assets/73752549/cc98d861-4d4f-4ab7-90fd-260eda8be962">

 - CodeBuild: Build and test code.
 The build instructions are in buildspec.yml (must be at root of code like .git).
   Logs can be used in S3 + CLOUDWATCH.
 We can use CloudWatch Metrics to monitor build statistics.
-TO DETECT FAILED build and triggers / alarms.!!
+TO DETECT FAILED build and triggers / alarms.
   Don't store codebuild secrets as plaintext in environment variables Instead environment variables can reference parameters store parameters, or secrets manager secrets.
   build logs of the failed phase in the last build attempt in the AWS CodeBuild project build history
   CodePipeline stage can run many CodeBuild actions (not stages) in parallel.